Claude Berri

 Claude Berri (/fr/; 1 July 1934 – 12 January 2009) was a French film director, producer, screenwriter, distributor and actor.

 Berri was a leading figure of the French film industry both a director and as a producer.
 Following a short film that won an Academy Award, Berri achieved success with his first feature film, The Two of Us (1967).
 He then had a varied career, producing and distributing both mainstream and avant-garde films.
 During the 1970s, Berri's films as a director were mostly comedies but he later found increased success with several high-profile literary adaptations.
 In 1986, his two-part film Jean de Florette and Manon of the Spring won public and critical acclaim, becoming his best-known work.
 He next directed Uranus (1990) and most notably Germinal (1993).
 In 1997, he directed the historical biopic Lucie Aubrac.

-Directors whose films were produced by Berri include Roman Polanski, Jacques Demy, Jean-Jacques Annaud, Miloš Forman, Claude Zidi, Jacques Rivette, Patrice Chéreau, Alain Chabat, Abdellatif Kechiche and Dany Boon.
+Directors whose films were produced by Berri include Bertrand Blier, Edouard Molinaro, Francis Veber, Roman Polanski, Jacques Demy, Jean-Jacques Annaud, Jean Yanne, Claude Sautet, Costa Gavras, Miloš Forman, Philippe de Broca, Claude Zidi, Patrice Chéreau, Alain Chabat, Abdellatif Kechiche, Yvan Attal, Didier Bourdon, Bernard Campan, Christian Vincent and Dany Boon.